• Recipes

 3. The celery salt adds some taste, but skip it if you don't have it.

-4. The cayenne pepper is also optional/to taste.
-The ยผ teaspoon is a 2 or 3/10 heat level.
-Don't use it if feeding kids.
+4. The cayenne pepper is also optional, to taste. ¼ teaspoon has a 2 or 3/10 heat level. kip it if feeding kids.

 5. I like cooking chicken on racks, but it is not that important here.